Santa Rosa RiteCare® Childhood Language Center

 4. Regular and prompt attendance is essential for a child to receive maximum benefit from therapy.
 Chronic and excessive tardiness will result in dismissal from therapy.
 If a child is to be absent from a session, the parent must call the Center office 24 hours in advance.
 The only exception is in the case of a child who becomes suddenly ill.
 Please do not bring sick children to the Center; they will be sent home.
 Missed sessions are not made up.
 Sessions missed without the 24 hour notice are considered a “no show”.
 When 3 “no shows” are accrued, the child will be dropped from therapy.

-5. Therapists at the Santa Rosa RiteCare® Childhood Language Center are independent contractors.
+5. Therapists at the Santa Rosa RiteCare® Childhood Language Center are are part-time employees.
 As such, they set their own schedules, determine their caseload size, and develop appropriate therapies.
 Availability of therapy can be affected by their chosen work schedules.